Overweight or Overloaded Trailers and Truck Accidents

 Although the truck driver has an obligation to perform an inspection of the tractor-trailer before heading out onto the road, the trucking company holds the ultimate responsibility to ensure that the commercial truck has a balanced load that falls within the weight restrictions.
 When the trucking company fails in this duty, the trucking company may share in the liability for any harm caused by a truck accident.Peter Thompson & Associates Gets Justice for Maine Truck Accident Victims

 The speed and momentum of a truck accident leads to devastating injuries when there is a crash with a significantly lighter vehicle.
 Increasing the weight and overloading the trailer can make the harm done through an accident even worse.
 The dedicated and experienced truck accidents attorneys at Peter Thompson & Associates know that many in the trucking industry prioritize profit over safety.
 We will carefully investigate the facts of your case to determine whose negligence led to your serious injuries.
-To schedule a case evaluation during a free initial consultation, please call us at (800) 804-2004.
+To schedule a case evaluation during an initial consultation, please call us at (800) 804-2004.